You are here

 Permits for construction of one and two family dwellings:

-The contractor or property owner should bring two (2) sets of drawings to the Inspections Division at 900 Church Street and fill out a permit application.
+The contractor or property owner should bring one (1) set of drawings to the Inspections Division at 900 Church Street and fill out a permit application.
 Information needed for completing the application includes the cost, specific work being done, owner's name, address location, state license number and current planning/zoning requirements.

 Permits for construction of multi-family and commercial structures: